What Is Cervical Spondylitis?

 - Genetics: Cervical spondylitis or the tendency of degeneration of the bones may run in the families.

-- Sedentary lifestyle: Tendency of putting on weight, obesity, or lack of exercises may lead to cervical spondylitis.
+- Sedentary lifestyle: Tendency of putting on weight, obesity, or lack of exercise may lead to cervical spondylitis.

 Symptoms Of Cervical Spondylitis: